-There are six setpoints per channel that are associated with the input and how the data is measured.
+There are five setpoints per channel that are associated with the input and how the data is measured.
 This section describes how changing these values could affect the measurement accuracy.
-The input impedance for all input types is $10k\Omega$, except for 0(4)-20mA inputs which uses a 249 Ω current sense resistor.

-Name Range Default Notes Input Sensor Type (IST) 0: Input Disabled 1: 0 to 5 Volt 2: 0 to 10 Volt Analog Inputs 1: 0 to 5 Volt See section 1.3 and 1.4 for more details about each input type.
-3: 0(4) to 20 Milliamp 4: PWM Duty Cycle 5: Frequency/RPM 6: 16-bit Counter 7: Digital Frequency Inputs 4: PWM Duty Cycle DIN Active Level 0: Pulldown Active, Switch to +V, HIGH=ON Analog Inputs 0: Pullup Active...
-For analog inputs not configured as a digital IST, this setpoint is ignored.
-1: Pullup Active, Switch to GND, LOW=ON 2: Pulldown Active, Switch to +V, HIGH=OFF Frequency Inputs 0: Pullup Active For frequency inputs, this setpoint can be used to connect to an NPN (pullup) or PNP (pulldown) signal source.
-3: Pullup Active, Switch to GND, LOW=OFF 4: Pulldown Active, Latched Input, HIGH = New State 5: Pullup Active, Latched Input, LOW = New State Digital IST 1: Pulldown Active...
-For digital inputs, options 2 and 3 can allow the input to act as a disable input.
-With options 4 and 5, when the input comes on, the input state is set ON, and stays ON until the input comes on again, at which point the input state is set to OFF.
-If a latched input is controlling a digital output that needs both inputs in range to be ON (see section 4.4), and the other input is out of range, the latched input state will automatically be set to OFF.
+Name Range Default Notes Input Sensor Type (IST) 0: Input Disabled 1: 0 to 5 Volt 2: 0 to 10 Volt 3: 0(4) to 20 Milliamp 4: PWM Duty Cycle 5: Frequency/RPM 6: 16-bit Counter 7: Digital (High) 1: 0 to 5 Volt See section 1.3 for more details about each input type.
 Pulse Per Revolution 0 to 1000 0 This setpoint is only used if the IST is set to 5: Frequency/RPM, otherwise it is ignored.
 If set to zero, the data is reported in Hertz.
-If non- zero, the controller reports the input as RPM.
+If non-zero, the controller reports the input as RPM.
 Measuring Window IST = 5 100 to 10000ms IST = 6 0 to 65535 pulses 1000ms If IST is set to 5: Frequency/RPM, this setpoint determines the period at which the controller will measure the pulses to determine the frequency.
 If IST is set to 6: 16-Bit Counter, the controller will measure the time (1ms resolution) it takes for the number of pulse in the measuring window to be counted at the input.
-If IST is set to anything else, this setpoint is Filter Type 0: No Filtering 1: Moving Average 2: Repeating Average 0: No Filtering ignored.
-See "Input Measurement Accuracy and Filtering" Filter Constant 1 to 1000 1 See "Input Accuracy Measurement and Filtering"
+If IST is set to anything else, this setpoint is ignored.
+Filter Type 0: No Filtering 1: Moving Average 2: Repeating Average 0: No Filtering See "Input Measurement Accuracy and Filtering" Filter Constant 1 to 1000 1 See "Input Accuracy Measurement and Filtering"